junksamiad/replies-engine/replies_engine_docs/lld/lambdas_processing_flow.md

 1.  **webhook_handler Lambda (Stage 1):** This function acts as the central, unified entry point for all webhook requests.
     *   **Receives & Parses:** Accepts webhook POST requests from various communication channels (initially WhatsApp/SMS via Twilio) forwarded by API Gateway, then parses the raw event payload (string) into a JSON object (dictionary).
-    *   **Validates:** Performs initial validation on the parsed data, including authenticity checks (Twilio signature verification) and business logic checks such as querying the `ConversationsTable` to confirm message context and conversation state.
+    *   **Validates:** Performs initial validation on the parsed data, and queryies the `ConversationsTable` to confirm message context and conversation state.
-    *   **Routes:** Determines the appropriate next step based on validation and conversation state, queueing the message context to either an AI processing queue or a human handoff queue.
+    *   **Routes:** Determines the appropriate next step based on validation and conversation state, queueing the message context to either a channel specific SQS queue or a human handoff SQS queue.
-    *   **Acknowledges:** Returns an immediate success response (e.g., HTTP 200 with TwiML) to the webhook provider (like Twilio) to confirm receipt, without waiting for downstream processing.
+    *   **Acknowledges:** Returns a response (e.g., HTTP 200 with TwiML) to the webhook provider (like Twilio) to confirm receipt or error, without waiting for downstream processing.

-2.  **BatchProcessor Lambda (Stage 2):** This function processes messages after a delay, handling batching and critical state management.
+X 2.  **BatchProcessor Lambda (Stage 2):** This function processes messages after a delay, handling batching and critical state management.
     *   **Receives:** Triggered by SQS messages from the batch queue after the configured delay.
     *   **Groups:** Aggregates messages received within the batch window for the same conversation.
     *   **Locks:** Implements a locking mechanism to ensure only one instance processes messages for a specific conversation at a time.
     *   **Updates:** Persists the batched user messages to the conversation record in DynamoDB.
     *   **Prepares:** Creates a comprehensive context object for further processing (e.g., AI interaction).
     *   **Routes:** Sends the context object to the next stage (e.g., AI processing queue).
+X

 ## 2. Concurrency Control Design